 Steffen: Yeah I think that's true for both the NVA as well as the rest of the GDR.
 Obviously at this time I was still fully engaged in the like as the sort of conscript with all the contractual obligations.
 And but then of course very quickly they allowed us to leave every night and even sleep outside the barracks.
 As long as we did our job so to say and but what you could very closely see is that the same sort of confusion.
 And the same sort of people trying to leave as much as soon as possible.
 The same thing was going on in the rest of the GDR as well so that was kind of a similar happening going on.

-And the other thing that I realized also during this time I was getting way more interested obviously way more interested into what’s going on. in terms of politics and the outside world and everything and like I said before this idea of having a better society.
-And trying something that hasn’t been done before in the GDR was intriguing to me and that was the sort of the idea of.
+And the other thing that I realized also during this time I was getting way more interested obviously way more interested into what's going on. in terms of politics and the outside world and everything and like I said before this idea of having a better society.
+And trying something that has not been done before in the GDR was intriguing to me and that was the sort of the idea of.
 What these people were looking for in 89 and I found this interesting but more like I started to think about it when.
 I saw that happening and was way more involved in reading about this in the end of 89.
 But I also started to visit some of these Monday demonstrations.
 It must have been maybe in the end of October so it was surely before the wall came down.
 But it was certainly not like this forbidden situation that you were at risk of being in jail for being there or so.
 I was not crazy enough for that but so I visited these Monday demonstrations a couple of times between maybe mid-October.

 And then I think the last one I was on was in early February or so and you could see a change every week.
 And in the beginning it was more subtle and then it turned out to be much more quicker and more like bigger steps were taken.
 So there was a lot you could see like the the flags where people were holding up and all the transparent and everything. with all these sometimes very thoughtful texts they had put on and also what people were shouting.
 And you could see that slightly changing every week so in the beginning it was about us being free and the freedom of thought.
 And freedom of expression and then it turned into freedom of travel and I think travel was also a very important part in the very beginning.

 And then suddenly I heard, I think it must have been even maybe end of November or so, certainly in December: when there were people starting to ask for German reunification.
 I think it must have been like I said maybe late November.
-And you could see that as a regular visitor, you could see that it’s getting more like tha.
+And you could see that as a regular visitor, you could see that it's getting more like that.
 Before you could mostly see a flag of East Germany, but without the emblem (it was cut out).
 But then you could see more and more like the regular West German flags coming in and people asking even.

-I can’t remember if this was a topic in 89 but certainly in 1990 when they were asking for the day mark and all of that stuff that happened afterwards.
+I ca not remember if this was a topic in 89 but certainly in 1990 when they were asking for the day mark and all of that stuff that happened afterwards.
 And I personally stopped going there in February when Helmut Kohl was visiting Leipzig and they had one of these huge demonstrations where again like 300,000 people or so and they were seriously handing out bananas to people coming to the CDU truck.
-And that was the end for me I thought okay now it’s lovable what they do here and it was no longer about freedom.
+And that was the end for me I thought okay now it's lovable what they do here and it was no longer about freedom.
 It was no longer about ideas it was just about this stuff.

 The Third Way